 Financing Cash Flow deals with a business’s money flow with its creditors, investors, and owners.
 It comprises dividend payments, principal debt repayment, and debt or equity issuance proceeds.
 FCF offers information about a company’s financial strategy and how it balances using its resources and borrowing money from outside sources.
 If the company has enough operating cash flow to support these operations, a negative free cash flow (FCF) could indicate that it is paying down debt or paying dividends, both of which are indications of sound financial standing.
 An example of FCF is when a local bakery secures a loan to expand its seating area and upgrade kitchen equipment.
 The loan provides the funds needed for improvements, resulting in a financing cash inflow.
 However, the bakery will make regular repayments, impacting its cash flow while enhancing its capacity to serve more customers.

-Regular cash in and outflow is your security blanket, helping you spot trends in your finances.
-It’s like having a crystal ball that lets you see the future forecast based on data analytics.
-Cash flow is a joint financial statement, typically broken down into operative activities, operating, investing, and financing activities.
+Monitoring cash inflow and outflow helps you understand how your business is performing.
+It’s like having a way to see what might happen in the future based on your numbers.
+Your cash flow report shows three main things: how you run your business, where you invest money, and how you handle financing.
 It’s a critical aspect that lets you understand the benefits of cash flow, which are essential for your business’s financial sustainability and growth.
 This regular analysis provides security, knowing you are on top of your financial situation.

 Cash flow analysis provides information on the cash amount that a company makes or overspends over a given accounting period.
 By monitoring and evaluating the cash flow results from financing and investing operative activities, a business can determine its liquidity and solvency; it offers a perception of its capacity to fulfil immediate obligations and preserve financial stability.